Skip to content

 The basic story is:

-Dr. James Xavier (Ray Milland, The Lost Weekend) is a research scientist, who is experimenting with increasing the range of human sight.
+Dr. James Xavier (Ray Milland, The Lost Weekend) is a research scientist, experimenting with increasing the range of human sight.
 Humans see only 10% of the light spectrum, and he wishes to increase that.
 Both for the scientific curiosity, as well as the ability for himself as a physician to see better, to diagnose better, to be a better surgeon.
 His research funding is on the verge of being cut off, despite Dr. Diane Fairfax’s (Diana Van der Vlis) work on his behalf.
 She assists Xavier with an experimental drug on the eyes of a chimpanzee, and it works.
 The chimp literally has x-ray vision, but the shock causes a fatal heart attack in the test subject.

 Experimenting on himself